wishonia/wishonia/public/globalSolutions/dfda/health-savings-sharing.md

-# 🌟 The Health Savings Sharing Program: Cutting Healthcare Costs in Half By Incentivizing Cures and Preventative Therapies 🚀
+# 🌟 The Health Savings Sharing Program

+Cutting Healthcare Costs in **HALF** By Incentivizing Cures and Preventative Therapies 🚀

 ---